The NABU Project

-Antiquities, and
+Networks, Antiquities, and Black-market Users

 Over the past decades, the trade in looted cultural objects has shifted from clandestine basements to the familiar platforms used by millions of people each day.
-Social media, online marketplaces, and community forums host a constant flow of posts advertising artefacts for sale, many with illicit origins.
+Social media, online marketplaces, and community forums host a constant flow of posts advertising artifacts for sale, many with illicit origins.

 Many so-called 'source' countries, where these objects originate, tend to lack the investigative resources to tackle their illicit sale.